 - Muscle spasms in the pelvis

 We are in network with BlueCross BlueShield and Medicare.
-There are self pay options of $150 per visit if you are not insured or we are not in network with your insurance.
-Please wear whatever is comfortable for you to the initial evaluation.
+There are self pay options if you are not insured, at $175 for the initial evaluation and $150 for follow up visits.
+Emerge accepts out of network insurance at our self pay rate.
+We will provide you with a detailed invoice and superbill to submit to your insurance provider for reimbursement.
+Please wear whatever is comfortable to the initial evaluation.
 Please contact Nicole to discuss if you have any concerns – email@example.com

 During your first visit, we will privately discuss any problems you’re experiencing, your personal history of the problem, medical history, as well as your goals for treatment.
 A pelvic floor examination may include the following: examination of the lumbar spine and hips, internal and external assessment of the pelvic floor muscles and tissues, strength assessment, and postural assessment.
 During the first visit, we will begin treatment of your current issues.
 Treatment may include manual therapies, exercise, education, and re-training of muscles.

 An internal pelvic floor muscle examination will only be performed if deemed appropriate and with your consent.